 Shou Engrave Xi Shi Yixing Teapot

 寿 (pronunciation: shòu) is longevity, refers to good health and long life, which is the biggest wish of people through the ages.
 Life is very short, and longevity is the foundation of continuous wealth and happiness.
 The culture of longevity is quite common in civil prayer.

 Xi Engrave Xi Shi Yixing Teapot

 喜 (pronunciation: xǐ) is happiness, meets Chinese traditional psychology, longing for the good luck and fortune.
 All people want to meet the happiness and wish that the good luck can be always around them.

 Di Cao Qing is originally produced in Huanglong, Dingshan, Yixing (宜兴), Jiangsu Province.
 It was widely used by Modern Teapot makers in early years, and nowadays it is very rare.
 The turquoise Ben Shan Lv Ni particles are uneven distributed in ore, and these particles are commonly known as "corn" or "cat's eye".
 The clay is mixed naturally and after firing the argillaceous is mildness and exquisite.
 The clay is purple with golden sand granular dots, after firing it become pork liver color and after seasoning the argillaceous is exquisite and ruddy and the surface has oil texture.

 The Maker - Sun Wen

 The maker of this teapot is Sun Wen who is a young female potter.
-She was born in Dingshu Village, Yixing, Jiangsu which is famous for pottery.
-Her Parents are old potters.
-From her childhood she was interested in Yixing purple clay.
-She likes innovation and always studies hard to constantly improve her own workmanship.
-The shape of the teapots is quaint and the style is elegant.
+She was born in Dingshu Village, Yixing in Jiangsu Province which is famous for pottery.
+Her Parents are experienced potters.
+From her childhood she was interested in the art of Yixing purple clay and likes innovation and always studied hard to constantly improve her own workmanship.
+The shape of the teapots made from her are of quaint and the style is elegant.
 She carves the words and pictures on the teapot, so the teapot becomes gentler.